GRIFFINCollaboration/griffin-dashboard/static/xTags/nav/README.md

-###Navigation

-`<widget-navigation>` deploys links to the status page and all custom pages deployed on this MIDAS experiment.
-No attributes need be set.
+#Navigation

+`<widget-navigation>` deploys links to all monitoring pages, and parses the MSC table in the ODB to decide which detectors to link to.

+##Attributes

+ - `MIDAS`: the `host`:`port` serving MIDAS' web interface, with no extra window-dressing, ie `awesomecomp.triumf.ca:1337`